 - Primer - Use a flat white paint/primer combo.
 I watered down my primer and applied it in layers to start the texturing of my canvas immediately.

-(IMPORTANT NOTE ON QUANTITY: If you are only making the backdrop, and not also the V-Flats or Texture Boards you can probably get away with only 1 qt. of primer, maybe two.
-If you are doing the other DIY projects, especially the V-Flats go ahead and get a gallon of the flat white paint/primer like I did.
-You’ll need it!)
+(IMPORTANT NOTE ON QUANTITY: If you are only making the backdrop, and not also the V-Flats or Texture Boards you can probably get away with only one quart of primer, maybe two.
+If you are doing the other DIY projects, especially the V-Flats, go ahead and get a gallon of the flat white paint/primer like I did.
+You’ll need it!

 - Extras - Don’t forget to get a paint can opener and stir sticks.
 You can usually find these for free at the paint counter of Home Depot.

 - Space - You can do this inside or out.
-You'll just need a hard surface to lay the canvas on for the entire time and plenty of painters plastic to keep the space clean if you wish.
+You'll need a hard surface to lay the canvas on for the entire time and plenty of painters plastic to keep the space clean.

 Mise en Place [mi zɑ̃ ˈplas]

 If you ever worked in or around a kitchen, you probably heard this French phrase.
 It essentially means “Everything in its place.”